pxlit-projects/Guts-DotNetProgrAdv-23-24/Chapter5_Onion_Architecture/README.md

-# Exercises - Chapter 6 - Layered Architecture
+# Exercises - Chapter 5 - Onion Architecture

 ## Exercise 1 (DartApp)
 In this exercise you will be creating a desktop application